 Are there in-person options?

 Pre-COVID, physical in-person programs were available.
 As of March 2020, physical in-person has been paused.
 Instead, in-person live video-conference options are in place.
 We will begin physical in-person options again once there is no health threat.

 Currently we are not able to offer payment plans.

-The course is taught by fearful dog specialist Rain Jordan CBCC-KA, KPA CTP, CPDT-KA, for The Fearful Dogs Project.
+TFDP programs are taught by canine fear abatement expert Rain Jordan, CBCC-KA, KPA CTP, CPDT-KA, for The Fearful Dogs Project.

 The Fearful Dogs Project offers a comprehensive program of learning in order to equip you to best help fearful dogs, including feral dogs, puppy mill survivors, and others.
 We cover the philosophy that underlies the program, as well as theory and activities that comprise the best practices for working or living with this population of dogs.

 While our first priority is on non-animal professional, private pet parents, pet professionals, including canine behavior consultants, dog trainers, veterinary staff, rescue, sanctuary, & shelter staff, fosterers & other volunteers, groomers, dog daycare owners, boarders or sitters, pet store staff, animal welfare & protection organizations, delivery workers, animal control officers, police officers, etc., are also welcome.